Things to do in Launceston and surrounds – tips from the locals

 Press play to hear why Fiona thinks you should visit Tasmania:

-Saturday Harvest Market, Launceston
+10. Visit the Saturday Harvest Market, Launceston

 We find it difficult to resist a good farmer’s market.

 The produce was fresh, local and cheap.
 Blueberries were the market superstars, with buckets overflowing from every second stall.
-We devoured some raw energy chocolate balls from the Vegan stall and tried wallaby for the first time.
-It is delicate and delicious.

 A tray of food